 The club changed ownership frequently throughout its operation.
 According to the Peninsula Historical Society, the piece of land was purchased by an African American couple, John and Helen Lee, in the early 1930s.
 In 1955 the club was put up for sale after the property was seized from owners Sam Barner and Mitchell Wadley for delinquent federal taxes along with their Ritz Plaza Hotel in Akron.
 When the property was sold in 1955, the name changed from the Cabin Club to the Drift Inn.
-In July of 1957, the club was permanently shut down under the ownership of Johnnie W. Guess.
+In July 1957, the club was permanently shut down under the ownership of Johnnie W. Guess.

-Like nearby Lake Glenn, the Cabin Club came under surveillance by local law enforcement frequently for health code violations.
+Like nearby Lake Glen, the Cabin Club came under surveillance by local law enforcement frequently for health code violations.
 Similarly, the Cleveland Call & Post reported racial discrimination because of the club’s African American clientele.
 Nearly every mention of the club in the Akron Beacon Journal reports illicit gambling, illegal liquor sales, racketeering, unsanitary conditions and tax delinquency.
 Headlines include “Gamblers,” “Illegal Liquor Sale Charged,” “Cabin Club Raided, One Man Booked,” “Court To Hear Two Arrested in Club Raids,” and “75 Customers Flee in Raid on Cabin Club.”

 In the July 13, 1957, Call & Post the author Al Sweeny portrayed the stabbing at the Cabin Club as a spectacle to distract from the burning of the Stonibrook resort which happened three days prior to the July 4th stabbing.
-Chief Sheriff Deputy Gobel Waddell commented, “We have wanted to close the place up for months… Underhill said as far as he was concerned from here on out, ‘there will be no leniency shown.
+Chief Sheriff Deputy Gobel Waddell commented, “We have wanted to close the place up for months”… Underhill said as far as he was concerned from here on out, “there will be no leniency shown.
 We plan to close places like the Driff Inn as fast as possible and keep them closed.”

-The 1957 law enforcement crackdowns on the Cabin Club occurred simultaneously with increased law enforcement at the nearby Lake Glenn.
+The 1957 law enforcement crackdowns on the Cabin Club occurred simultaneously with increased law enforcement at Lake Glen.
 In both of these cases, those interviewed by the Call & Post reported racial discrimination.
 The Cuyahoga Valley in the 1950s illustrates how Black recreational sites in traditionally White spaces were grievously policed.
-According to Historian John Lowney, Black clubs of the early 20th century were central spaces for discussion of progressive Black ideology and expressions of sexuality and race.
+According to historian John Lowney, Black clubs of the early 20th century were central spaces for discussion of progressive Black ideology and expressions of sexuality and race.
 It may be considered that a fear of these ideologies and structural racism was a motive in the persecution of these clubs.

 - “Cabin Club for Sale.”
 Call & Post.
 August 31, 1955.